KQM-git/TCL/docs/general-mechanics/movement-and-physics.md

 ## Movement Speed

 Increased movement speed increases the horizontal velocity of dashing.
 This also impacts the distance traveled when dashing off a cliff.
 All movement speed buffs stack additively.
+Movement Speed does not affect gliding SPD.

 ## Enemy Movement Speed